DaveDeCaprio/voice-stream/docs/getting_started/index.md

 1. Navigate to https://console.cloud.google.com/apis/credentials
 2. Click on "+ CREATE CREDENTIALS" and select "Servie Account".
-3. Fill in any value under "Service account name" and press "DONE".
+3. Fill in any value under "Service account name" and press "CREATE AND CONTINUE".
+4. Under "Select a role", select "Basic > Owner" and press "CONTINUE"
+5. Press "DONE".
 4. You should see your new service account listed.
 Click on it to go to the details.
 5. Go to the "KEYS" tab, then click on "+ ADD KEY" and select "Create new key".
 6. Ensure the key type is JSON and click "CREATE".
 This will download a JSON file with your credentials.